directus/directus/docs/reference/authentication.md

 ## Verify a Registration

-If enabled in project settings, registering a user sends an email with a link to the admin app (or a custom URL) which in turn uses this endpoint to allow the user to finish their registration.
+If enabled in project settings, registering a user sends a verification email with a link to this endpoint (or a custom URL) to allow the user to finish their registration.

 ### Request